mjouhet/ilaodocs/_build/html/_sources/toolboxes_admin.rst.txt

 Toolbox structure
 -------------------

 * Portal main page:  a container that holds grid of toolboxes associated with a specific legal issue.
-Additional content may also be included.
+Additional content may also be included as sub pages.

+* Portal main page with a toolbox selector form.
+For portals that contain more than one toolbox, users need to be able to pick which one they want to start with.

 * Toolbox:  a container that holds one or more tools designed to address a set of related legal issues.
 Toolboxes should be able to fit within one level 2 legal issue.